 You are also responsible for deducting contributions to the National Insurance Scheme (NIS).
 These contributions consist of 5 percent of earnings from employees and 6 percent of your company’s earnings.
 If the employee is younger than 16 or older than 60, you only need to contribute 1 percent.
 The maximum insurable earnings for contributions are EC$5,000 a month.

-Grenada Payroll Options
+Grenada Payroll Options for Companies

 When you establish payroll for your international company, you have a few options that depend on your company’s resources: